-6. Methodology of Community Dock: Framework of the community dock: a social system design method with civic participation is a comprehensive reflective method to monitor and evaluate changes of local living conditions by local people.
-The community dock basically utilizes subjective assessment of one's own local living conditions and various basic data5 collected mainly by the local government (Figure 6).
+6 Methodology of community dock: framework of the community dock, a social system design method with civic participation

+We thus far have explained the concept of community dock.
+The community dock is a comprehensive reflective method to monitor and evaluate changes of local living conditions by local people.
+The community dock basically utilizes subjective assessment of one's own local living conditions and various basic data collected mainly by the local government (Fig. 6).
 This section gives an outline of its methodology to make the community dock better understood.